JeppeKlitgaard/DTU-02613-TimeSeries/Assignment3/report.typ

 Naturally, the further into the future we predict, the higher the uncertainty; that notion is present without calculating the prediction intervals.
 Beyond that, we saw certain points of the series (towards the drops of $P_h$) where the predictions tend to deviate (@fig:3_9_rmse_kstep_pred), the seasonality of the RMSE over $k$ step-width.
 This does not improve if we simply choose a $k$ step-width, that produces a good RMSE, since we would work on a continually predicting on estimated values.
 At some point the system will take a state (the power drops), where the predictions have shown to be weaker.
 Hence, by the nature of the series, this point of drop in $P_h$ will naturally come, regardless of the k-step, so this cannot be avoided.

-Modelling-wise an RLS model with higher "forgetting" coefficient may be a viable option, to account for these know effects.
+Modelling-wise an RLS model with higher "forgetting" coefficient may be a viable option.

 Given that knowledge on the historic data, it would be wiser to simply accept an increased uncertainty in specific periods of the series and contextualize consequences: Reduce heating at the drops, but also have power available in case of slight mis-predictions.